jgarc186/second-brain/2-areas/chart-your-course/2025/week_36_order.md

 ### Weekly Waypoint
 Pinpoint one area in your life that would benefit from more order.
 This might be anything ranging from a messy desk to  sloppy way of planning your day.
-Write it doen and each day take a baby step to improve that area.
+Write it down and each day take a baby step to improve that area.

 ### Video notes:
 - God build a world that was in chaos, and then brought order to it.